Psychoholic/stashstuff/README.md

 # Stash Duplicate Management Scripts

+I was running low on space one day and decided to run some tdarr workflows against my stash collection and it saved mountains of space but ended up creating a good number of duplicate scenes and orphaned the original scenes that had been so meticulously tagged and curated.
+I scanned and identified all of the new things, had it generate the phash for each, then put this together to clean things up.
+USE AT YOUR OWN RISK!

 A collection of Python scripts for managing duplicate scenes in [Stash](https://github.com/stashapp/stash) media server using the GraphQL API.

 ## Scripts